 So the professor gave us couple of finance problems for next week’s assignment.
 And as the custom is, that assignments are to be done on the last day or else it’s not fun and you don’t get your money’s worth from that class.
 And I was quite good at following that custom.

 But there’s always this one guy in the class that goes beyond that custom; that’s our guy, Kyle.
 He calls me few hours before the assignment is due and asks for the whole assignment.
-I didn’t mind and I email him the soft copy of my excel sheet to Mr. Kyle.
+I didn’t mind and I email Mr. Kyle a soft copy of my excel sheet.

-Kyle didn’t even change the name on the assignment, but instead was lazy enough to just forwarded the same soft copy to the professor.
+Kyle didn’t even change the name on the assignment, but instead was so lazy that he forwarded the same soft copy to the professor without even changing my name on the excel sheet.
 But somehow he was able to convince the professor that he and I had work together on this assignment, and he will email the assignment to the professor again with his name on it.
 Surprisingly he got away with this and also scored the exact same score as me.